 Rocky Mountain Way: The rule to start Colorado Rockies pitchers on the road against average or weak teams and only at home against well below average teams.
 Guys like Chad Bettis, German Marquez, Kyle Freeland, and Tyler Anderson all fit this.

 Singled Out: When a pitcher gives a lot of runs due to a really high BABIP as opposed to giving up the longball.

 Sir W. : Williams Perez’s nickname.
 Instead of a first name and a last name, Perez has two last names i.e. double surnames –> Sir W.

 Spare Tires: As a follow up to the “Power Quads” these are five other young pitchers that he liked to outperform their 2017 ADP but aren’t in as much favor as the aforementioned group of four: Dylan Bundy, Sean Manaea, Garrett Richards, Jharel Cotton, and Robert Gsellman.

 Spice Girls: A term given to the vast array of pitchers that were off-the-radar in the preseason that are now becoming intriguing adds but might not stick around, let it be from the minors or relievers turned starters.
-Examples include Jordan Montgomery, Joe Biagini, Randall Delgado, Zack Godley, Amir Garrett, Brad Peacock.
+Examples from 2018 include Jordan Montgomery, Joe Biagini, Randall Delgado, Zack Godley, Amir Garrett, Brad Peacock.
 Derived from the Spice Girls’ “Wannabe”, as well as the idea that some of them stay in the limelight for a long time, while others fade into irrelevance.